 Training, most of which is hands-on, will include such topics as AC/DC theory, basic wiring practices, digital electronics, programmable logic controllers, industrial motor controls, the National Electrical Code, and other subjects as local needs require.

-Graduates should qualify for a variety of jobs in the electrical/electronics field as an on-the-job trainee or apprentice assisting in the layout, installation, and maintenance of electrical/electronic systems.
+Graduates should qualify for a variety of jobs in the electrical/electronics field as an industrial electronics technician or apprentice assisting in the layout, installation, and maintenance of electrical/electronic systems.

 ELECTRICAL/ELECTRONICS TECHNOLOGY - DAY